a3ahmad/GraviPy-engine/README.md

-GraviPy
+GraviPy-engine
 =======

-Tensor Calculus Package for General Relativity based on SymPy (python library for symbolic mathematics).
+Tensor Calculus Package for General Relativity based on SymPy (python library for symbolic mathematics) but ported to SymEngine.